pereznetworks/Library-Manager/README.md

      You’ll find a link to the documentation and to a Treehouse workshop in the project resources.

-## Project Instructions:
+## Contents:

-  13 Steps:
+  Project Instructions - 13 Steps:

   - [Models](#models)
   - [Home Screen](#home-screen)